The Grudge Review: A Terrifying Tale Of Wasted Talent

-The Grudge in Review
+The Grudge In Review

 This again. (image via Sony Pictures)

 There are two questions that I answer when I review a movie, and I treated The Grudge no differently.
 The first question is “Who is this for?”
 Studios would do well to start with this question, too.
-They’d avoid some big budget bombs, and I wouldn’t have to wonder why they made this.
+They’d avoid some big budget box office 2020 bombs, and I wouldn’t have to wonder why they made this.

 Ostensibly, the answer should be obvious: horror fans.
 However, when they made the 2004 film (and earlier, when Takashi Shimizu made the original Ju-On), Japanese horror (or J-horror, as it’s called) was in vogue.
 But, and I shouldn’t have to tell you this, that was over 15 years ago.
 Suffice it to say, horror tastes have changed since then.
 The hallmarks of J-horror, or at least the J-horror that became mainstream in the United States, are now cliche.
 The ghostly girls with their long, stringy hair and the white-faced boy ghosts are done.
 Today’s horror is all over the map, but social issues are a frequent inspiration–these movies want to say something.
 This movie, on the other hand, doesn’t seem to be saying much.
 Euthanasia is briefly touched on, for instance, but only as a vehicle to get from point a to point b in the plot.